LSSTDESC/CLMM/INSTALL.md

     pip install numpy scipy astropy matplotlib
     pip install pytest sphinx sphinx_rtd_theme
-    pip install jupyter  # need to have jupyter notebook tied to this environment, you can then see the environment in jupyter.nersc.gov git clone https://github.com/LSSTDESC/CLMM.git  # For those with editing rights to the CLMM repo; see below on how to fork the repo otherwise cd CLMM
+    pip install jupyter  # need to have jupyter notebook tied to this environment, you can then see the environment in jupyter.nersc.gov git clone https://github.com/LSSTDESC/CLMM.git  # If you'd like to contribute but don't have edit permissions to the CLMM repo, see below how to fork the repo instead. cd CLMM
     python setup.py install     # build from source
 ```